Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 Upon statistical average of Eqs.~\eqref{LS} and \eqref{LS-T}, and having Eq.~\eqref{self-energy}, we finally reach a general expression for the average field as a function of the self-energy operator $\Sigmaop$, known as the Dyson equation~\cite{yvon1937recherches,dyson1949radiation,dyson1949s,rytov1989principles} \be \Egav &=& \Eb + \Gcalb \Sigmaop \Egav, \ee with \be \Sigmaop = \langle \Tgcal \rangle \left[ \Ig + \Gcalb \langle \Tgcal \rangle \right]^{-1}. \ee

 In summary, the disordered medium is described as a permittivity that fluctuates around an auxiliary background permittivity $\epsilon_\text{b}$ via the scattering potential $\Xgcal$ [Eq.~\eqref{eq:scatt_potential}].
-The field propagates from fluctuation to fluctuation via the dyadic Green tensor $\Gcalb$ in the homogeneous background with wave number $k_\text{b}$ [Eq.~\eqref{GFsing}].
-The multiple scattering process on the scattering potential $\Xgcal$ is described (to infinite order) via the transition operator $\Tgcal$ of the entire system [Eq.~\eqref{T-operator}].
-The average transition operator $\langle \Tgcal \rangle$ finally defines the self-energy $\Sigmaop$ [Eq.~\eqref{Sigmaexact}], which describes the propagation of the average field $\Egav$ in the disordered medium, and therefore the extinction (i.e., scattering and absorption) efficiency of the system [Eq.~\eqref{keff}].
+The field propagates from fluctuation to fluctuation via the Green tensor $\Gcalb$ in the homogeneous background with wave number $k_\text{b}$ [Eq.~\eqref{GFsing}].
+The multiple scattering process on the scattering potential $\Xgcal$ is described (to infinite order) via the transition operator $\Tgcal$ [Eq.~\eqref{T-operator}].
+The average transition operator $\langle \Tgcal \rangle$ finally defines the self-energy $\Sigmaop$ [Eq.~\eqref{Sigmaexact}], which describes the propagation of the average field $\Egav$ in the disordered medium, and leads to the extinction mean free path in the medium [Eq.~\eqref{extmfp}].